Jean Dalton

 Jean Hazel Dalton (born 3 December 1964) is justice of the Supreme Court of Queensland in the Trial Division.
 She was appointed to the court in 2011.

 Early life and education

 Dalton was born in Brisbane and studied at the University of Queensland, graduating with a Bachelor of Arts in 1984 and a Bachelor of Laws with first class honours in 1986, receiving the University Medal in Law.

 Career

 Dalton commenced her legal career as an associate to Supreme Court Justice Desmond Derrington, before becoming a clerk at Morris Fletcher & Cross.
 She was admitted to the bar in 1989 and had a diverse practice, covering medical negligence, commercial and corporate law.
 Dalton was appointed a Senior Counsel in 2004.
 Dalton also served as President of the Anti-Discrimination Tribunal, Deputy Chair of the Aboriginal and Torres Strait Islander Land Tribunal, and as a member of the Land Court.

+In September 2023 she was appointed as a judge of the Court of Appeal of Tonga.